Teams That Thrive

 How can a team-building event work when winners poke fun at losers — and where losers accused winners of cheating — or question facilitators neutrality or clarity of instruction?

 Would you tolerate cheating/ blaming culture in your organization?

-Of course, one can argue that in smaller teams, members learn how to strategize and find ways to win — against other teams.
+One can argue that in smaller teams, members learn how to strategize and find ways to win — against other teams.

-But that’s precisely the problem.
+That is precisely the problem.
 Infighting WILL NOT make all your small teams united under one company.

-They’ll focus on games, not on goals.
+The old way focuses on silly games, not on goals.

-They’ll remember how they were cheated.
+Members remember how other teams cheated.

-They’ll remember how one of their team members made them lose.
+Members remember how one of their team members made them lose.

 I daresay that one important objective of team building is for all members to realize that ALL of them, without exception, have opportunities to win at work together.

 Shorter is better.